 The Board will develop and annually review a plan for selecting a successor to the President, both short term to deal with emergency succession and as part of long‑term planning.
 The succession plan should include an assessment of the experience, performance, and skills of possible successors and a process for selecting a successor if that becomes necessary.

 Each year, the Board will conduct a self-evaluation to determine whether it and its committees are functioning effectively.
-In connection with the annual self-evaluation, the Executive Committee will be responsible for seeking from each director his or her evaluation of the performance of the Board and the committees on which the director serves.
+In connection with the annual self-evaluation, the Chair of the Board will be responsible for seeking, in whatever manner the Chair of the Board considers appropriate, from each director his or her evaluation of the performance of the Board and the committees on which the director serves.
 The Board and committees will review the results of these evaluations.

 10. Executive Sessions

-Subject to applicable open meeting requirements, directors will meet periodically without management present.
+Subject to applicable open meeting requirements, directors will, at the request of any director, meet without management present.
 These executive sessions will normally occur in conjunction with regularly scheduled Board meetings and at such other times as the Board may consider to be necessary or appropriate.

 11. Annual Reviews

-Directors will meet annually with CPR’s independent auditing firm to review the CPR audited financial statements and management letter.
+Directors will meet annually with CPR’s independent auditing firm to review the CPR audited financial statements, management letter and IRS Form 990.
 It shall also review annually a report and recommendation of CPR’s Community Advisory Board.